École internationale de Montréal: Milestones

 In 2015, the Fraser Institute ranked the school 7th within all of Quebec's high schools, making it the second highest ranking public high school in Quebec and first in Montreal.

 In 2016, the Fraser Institute ranked the school third within all of Quebec's high schools, making it the highest ranking public high school in Quebec and Montreal.

 In 2020, the school tied for first in the Fraser Institute's Quebec high school ranking, achieving a perfect score of 10.

-School life of a student

-School Schedule

-The school doors open at 7:55, classes begin at 8:15 and end at 15:10.

-A school day consists of 5 periods, each lasting for 75 minutes.